 IVF over 40

 Traditionally the embryos are observed under direct vision through the microscope, but this requires removing them from the incubator.
-Bourn Hall is one of the first clinics in the UK to introduce Eeva (Early Embryo Viability Assessment), a new computer vision software system which images and records information about each developing embryo every few minutes without disturbing them.
+Bourn Hall was one of the first clinics in the UK to introduce Eeva (Early Embryo Viability Assessment) and GERI, a computer vision software system which images and records information about each developing embryo every few minutes without disturbing them.
 It provides a complete visual history of the embryo and can be used to predict at an earlier stage, which are capable of reaching blastocyst and assists the embryologist in deciding which embryo(s) to select for transfer in that cycle of treatment.